 Dustin Johnson’s historic Masters win marks the beginning of a new era in professional golf.

 On Nov.
-13, Dustin Johnson clinched his first ever Green Jacket finishing a tournament record twenty strokes under par at Augusta National Golf Club in Georgia.
-This marks the 36 year-old's 24th Professional Golf Association (PGA) tour victory, which is also Johnson’s second major championship.
+13, Dustin Johnson clinched his first-ever Green Jacket finishing a tournament record twenty strokes under par at Augusta National Golf Club in Georgia.
+This marks the 36-year-old’s 24th Professional Golf Association (PGA) tour victory, which is also Johnson’s second major championship.
 Though, it has been a long journey since his 2016 U.S. Open win.
-Nevertheless, Johnson has proved his rank as number one golfer in the world is well deserved with his phenomenal abilities exhibited through his outstanding performance at the 2020 Masters.
+Nevertheless, Johnson has proved his rank as the number one golfer in the world is well deserved with his phenomenal abilities exhibited through his outstanding performance at the 2020 Masters.

 Johnson broke the previous course record by just 2 strokes, previously held by all-time golf greats Tiger Woods and Jordan Spieth.
 Perfectly represented by the reigning champ Woods presenting Johnson with his first green jacket, this is likely the beginning of a new generation in golf history with Johnson at the forefront.